 Free qualification courses

-It might sound a little obvious, but the first thing to do when working out how to finance your studies is to see if you can study for free.
-You could be eligible to take advantage of a range of government schemes that deliver free education to adults, and help them gain in-demand skills to open up a range of different job opportunities.
+If you’re hoping to gain a qualification, you could be eligible for a range of government schemes that deliver free education to adults and help them gain in-demand skills to open up a range of job opportunities.

 Although online learning has opened up lots of educational opportunities to a wide range of people, not everyone wants to learn online.
 You might prefer a classroom setting where you can interact with other people while you learn.